brcorrea/da-project-spotify-features/README.md

-## Spotify - User's like prediction and song's recommendation
+## Spotify - Like prediction and song's recommendation

 ### Dataset: song playlists fetched using Spotify API